Mass communication: Public relations

-Public relations is the strategic communication process of providing information to the public in order to present a specific view of a product or organization.
+Public relations is the strategic communication process of providing information to the public to present a specific view of a product or organization.
 According to Public Relations Society of America, public relations is about influencing and building a relationship between an organization and its viewers across various media platforms.
-Public relations differs from advertising in that it is less obtrusive and is aimed at providing a more comprehensive opinion to a large audience in order to shape public opinion.
+Public relations differs from advertising in that it is less obtrusive and is aimed at providing a more comprehensive opinion to a large audience to shape public opinion.
 Unlike advertising, public relations professionals only have control until the message is relayed to media gatekeepers, who decide where to pass the information on to the audience.

 Social media

 Social media, in its modern use, refers to platforms used on both mobile devices and home computers that allow users to interact through the use of words, images, sounds, and video.
 Social media includes popular sites such as Instagram, TikTok, Twitter, and Facebook as well as sites that can aid in business networking, such as LinkedIn.
 The use and importance of social media in communications and public relations has grown drastically over the years and is now a staple in advertisements to mass audiences.
 For many newer companies and businesses geared towards young people, social media is a tool for advertising purposes and for growing brands.
 Social media provides additional ways to connect and reach out to a specific, targeted audience.

 Social media platforms have completely changed the way people communicate.
 Over the past twenty years, social media has drastically changed with TikTok and Instagram joining Facebook and Twitter as some of the leading global social media platforms.
 With more platforms targeting younger generations, audiences are growing.
 TikTok alone announced that it has over 1 billion active global users and receives over 18 million views; this number has been growing exponentially every year.
-With content reaching more audiences than ever, brands, companies, and individuals are able to communicate with millions of people all at once.
+With content reaching more audiences than ever, brands, companies, and individuals can communicate with millions of people all at once.

-Social media have introduced new difficulties into relationships.
+Social media has introduced new difficulties into relationships.
 One way this has occurred is through catfishing.
 The term catfish refers to a person who uses a false online profile on a social media platform.
 Most commonly, a catfish communicates with another online profile to get them to fall in love with the false persona they created.
 The MTV reality show Catfish: The TV Show has brought mainstream attention to this issue.
 The goal of these episodes is to keep track of people who have fallen in love with someone they interacted with online but who have never met in person.
 As catfishing has become a mainstream term, people have begun to wonder how and why it continues to happen.
 Nev Schulman, host of the show, has said, "I think people will always be looking to fall in love.
 People will always hope for things to get better.
 For better or worse, there will always be people who may or may not look to take advantage of that."